dbo99/csdvr----calsimII-data-vis-in-r/README.md

 # csdvr
- calsim data vis in R |
+ CalSim data vis in R |
  version 1.0_8.10.2018 |
  filter and visualize CalSim output for any number of variables and reasonable number of CalSim scenarios | export report/presentation ready plot images (eg jpgs, pdfs) or interactive plots (html)  | developed by Bureau of Reclamation staff | currently no geospatial ability